maily-g/bcog200-whisper-project/README.md

 ├── tests/
 │   └── test.py
 ```
 Subfolders like cleaned_individual/ and cleaned/ will be automatically created by the scripts.
+Note, both trancripts needed for anaylsis must have the same name.

 ---